1. Ada

 Illustration of the mpox virus

 You might have heard that, in 2022, a disease called mpox spread in parts of the world where it typically does not.
 The disease was first known as monkeypox but was renamed by the WHO and is now called mpox to avoid stigmatizing and racist language.
-Both names will still be used for a transition period until the end of 2023, but mpox is already the preferred term.
 1

 If you want to learn more about the viral outbreak and mpox, this article is for you.